2 Canadians among dozens killed in Vegas concert shooting

 They said the Canadian Consulate was being supportive, and they had received calls from McIldoon's girlfriend and Las Vegas paramedics.

-His parents said McIldoon was a heavy-duty mechanic apprentice and about to start trade school in the Okanagan.

-Two Manitoba women are also in a Las Vegas hospital after being shot on Sunday night.
+Two Manitoba women and two men from Saskatchewan are also in a Las Vegas hospital.
+One of the men, who was shot in the head, is unresponsive.

+Another Saskatchewan woman in her 30s from the same group was shot in the foot.

-At least 58 people were killed and more than 515 others were taken to hospital, including two women from Manitoba.
+At least 58 people were killed and more than 515 others were taken to hospital.

+Global Affairs is deploying a team of consular officials to Las Vegas to assist Canadians.

+According to a release, they will be working closely with U.S. authorities to identify and help any Canadians hurt in the attack.

 With files from Briar Stewart